AutoCAD Features | 2025 New Features | Autodesk

 Use conversational AI to quickly access helpful AI-generated support and solutions related to AutoCAD

-Complete projects faster with helpful features, macros and tips personalised for you
+Complete projects faster with helpful features, macros, and tips personalized for you

 Access and track essential design data using detailed multi-user event logs with version history